-Part of the application process required two departing-South Africa-airline tickets for ZAR 15461 (US $1132) for that date which we purchased at the time of making the first application in Septemeber.
+Part of the application process required two departing South Africa-airline tickets for ZAR 15461 (US $1132) for that date which we purchased at the time of making the first application in September.

-Stay with me…we’re getting there.
-When we returned on October 24th going through all the forms with the reps at the VFS Immigration office, we were told everything was in order.
-We were told to start checking online after three weeks passed to see when the response would be ready.
+Stay with me.
+We’re getting there.
+When we returned on October 24th, going through all the forms with the reps at the VFS Immigration office, we were told everything was in order.
+We were told to start checking online after three weeks to see when the response would be ready.

-Yesterday morning we took off for Nelspruit, typically a 75 to 90 minutes drive where many trucks and vehicles jockey for space on the highway.
+We took off for Nelspruit yesterday morning, typically a 75 to 90 minutes drive where many trucks and vehicles jockey for space on the highway.
 We were told to arrive anywhere between 10:00 am and 1500 hours (3:00 pm).

-Once we were “scanned” by the security guard we entered the waiting area where several rows of chairs are lined up.
-All the seats were filled and we had to wait, standing, in the back of the section of chairs.
+Once we were “scanned” by the security guard, we entered the waiting area, lined up several rows of chairs.
+All the seats were filled, and we had to wait, standing, in the back of the chairs section.
 As each person was called, everyone in the chairs moved over to the next available chair, kind of like a musical chairs thing.

 Much to our surprise, the line moved more quickly than during our two other visits.
 Within 40 minutes, we were standing at the counter awaiting our news.
 Tom was handed his sealed envelope first.
 Gingerly, he opened the envelope and immediately we were bost aghast.
 He was granted an extension but only until February 15th.